Unlearned6688/unraid-templates/README.md

-### unraid-templates
+## unraid-templates

----
+## Debrid Media Bridge

+##### aka

+## DMB

 Additional information for the DMB template
 ---

-!!!!ATTENTION!!!!
+### !!!!ATTENTION!!!!

 Riven, Zurg, and DMB (this all-in-one (AIO) project template) are ALL in alpha or beta stages currently!

 This means:

--Development on any or all projects could pause, speed up, or end abruptly with no announcements from anyone at any time!
+> Development on any or all projects could pause, speed up, or end abruptly with no announcements from anyone at any time!

--There will absolutely be bugs and work arounds required at times
+> There will absolutely be bugs and work arounds required at times

--You are effectively a tester, a guinea pig.
+> You are effectively a tester, a guinea pig.
 Expect to encounter weird problems, frustrations, etc. and do not expect perfect resolutions

-Remember, this entire project, DMB, and all the underlying projects like zurg, riven, rclone, postgresql, etc. are provided for free!!!
+##### Remember, this entire project, DMB, and all the underlying projects like zurg, riven, rclone, postgresql, etc. are provided for free!!!

-!!!!/ATTENTION!!!!
+### !!!!/ATTENTION!!!!

-Important first time initial setup notes:
+## Important first time initial setup notes:
 ---

 At the time of this writing, unraid users must do one additonal step to fix some permissions issues around docker and unraid OS